-- the impact of the ongoing conflict in Ukraine; - the impact of the outbreak of the 2019 coronavirus (COVID-19) on Sequana Medical's clinical studies and on its business generally; - commercial acceptance of existing and future products in target markets; - acceptance and adoption by physicians of any existing and future products in target markets; - uncertain, time consuming and expensive regulatory approvals; - failure to obtain sufficient financing; - changing regulatory regimes may delay, prohibit or reduce potential sales or create costs that are not economically attractive; - disruption of supply chain for services and components used for manufacturing products; - changes in government regulations, legislation and healthcare policies, including with respect to reimbursements; - intense and increased competition from other companies; - failure to fully protect and exploit intellectual property rights; - difficulties in recruitment and attracting physicians; - failure to manufacture or outsource manufacturing in a timely manner or at a cost that is not economically attractive; - product liability claims and no adequate insurance coverage for such claims; - product recalls for defective products; - failure to attract and retain management and other personnel; - failure to penetrate markets outside of Europe, the U.S. and Canada; - information security breaches and disruptions; - failure of information technology systems; - misconduct or other improper activities of employees, independent contractors, Investigators, consultants, commercial collaborators, service providers, distributors and other counterparties; - changes in currency exchange rates; and - changes in tax laws and regulations.
+- the current macroeconomic conditions - the impact of the ongoing conflict in Ukraine; - commercial acceptance of existing and future products in target markets; - acceptance and adoption by physicians of any existing and future products in target markets; - uncertain, time consuming and expensive regulatory approvals; - · failure to obtain sufficient financing; - changing regulatory regimes may delay, prohibit or reduce potential sales or create costs that are not economically attractive; - disruption of supply chain for services and components used for manufacturing products; - changes in government regulations, legislation and healthcare policies, including with respect to reimbursements; - intense and increased competition from other companies;

+- failure to fully protect and exploit intellectual property rights; - difficulties in recruitment and attracting physicians; - failure to manufacture or outsource manufacturing in a timely manner or at a cost that is economically attractive; - product liability claims and no adequate insurance coverage for such claims; - · product recalls for defective products; - failure to attract and retain management and other personnel; - failure to penetrate markets outside of Europe, the U.S. and Canada; - information security breaches and disruptions; - failure of information technology systems; - misconduct or other improper activities of employees, independent contractors, Investigators, consultants, commercial collaborators, service providers, distributors and other counterparties; - · changes in currency exchange rates; and - changes in tax laws and regulations.